 2 to 3 cups other toppings: sautéed onions, sautéed mushrooms, pepperoni, cooked sausage, cooked bacon, diced peppers, leftover veggies, or any other favorite toppings

-1 to 2 cups (8-16 ounces) cheese, shredded or sliced: mozzarella, monterey jack, provolone, fontina, or any other favorite.
+1 to 2 cups (8 to 16 ounces) cheese, shredded or sliced: mozzarella, Monterey Jack, provolone, fontina, or any other favorite.

 Cornmeal or flour (optional)

-1. Heat the Oven to 550°F or Higher: Don't be afraid to really crank the heat up to its highest setting.
+1. Heat the oven to 550°F or higher: Don't be afraid to really crank the heat up to its highest setting.
 The high heat will help make a crunchier and more flavorful crust.
-Let the oven heat for at least a half an hour before baking your pizzas.
+Let the oven heat for at least half an hour before baking your pizzas.
 If you have a baking stone, place it in the lower-middle of your oven.

-5. Bake the Pizza: Using a pizza peel or the backside of a baking sheet, slide your pizza (with the parchment or with the cornmeal) onto the baking stone.
+5. Bake the pizza: Using a pizza peel or the back side of a baking sheet, slide your pizza (with the parchment or with the cornmeal) onto the baking stone.
 If you don't have a baking stone, bake the pizza right on the baking sheet.
 Cook for 5 minutes, then rotate the pizza.
 Slide the parchment out from under the pizza, if used.
-Bake for another 3-5 minutes, until the crust is golden-brown and the cheese looks toasty.
+Bake for another 3 to 5 minutes, until the crust is golden-brown and the cheese looks toasty.

 6. Slice and serve: Let the pizza cool slightly on a cooling rack, just until you're able to handle it.
 Slice it into pieces and serve.